-Schools using random allocation as a tie-breaker, or as part of their oversubscription criteria, must send lists which include the names of all applicants in ranked order to the School Admissions Team.
-The ranked list must include all children (in the individual bands if applicable) and not just those ranked up to the school's PAN.
-This procedure will enable the School Admissions Team to identify why a place has been refused.
+OAA schools using random allocation as a tie-breaker, or as one of their oversubscription criteria, must send ranked lists to the School Admissions team.
+The ranked list must include all children in the individual bands and not just those ranked up to the school's PAN.